'Chance the Snapper' reunites with trapper Frank 'Alligator' Robb 1 year after historic capture

 ST. AUGUSTINE, Fla.
 (WLS) -- A pair of Chicago celebrities were reunited in Florida Tuesday.

-"Chance the Snapper" and alligator trapper Frank Robb rung out at the St. Augustine Alligator Farm Zoological Park.
+"Chance the Snapper" and alligator trapper Frank Robb hung out at the St. Augustine Alligator Farm Zoological Park.

 Last summer, Robb came to Chicago after an alligator, named Chance by his fans, was spotted swimming in the Humboldt Park Lagoon.